gmr/aiorabbit/README.rst

 Example Use
 -----------
-The following demonstrates an example of the intended behavior for the library:
+The following demonstrates an example of using the library to publish a message with publisher confirmations enabled:

 .. code-block:: python